opensource-latinamerica/henoc/README.md

 Note: If you run `make assets` without `--enable-assets`, it will fail with a message explaining how to enable it or use `branding/export.sh`.

-CI (GitHub Actions) automatically exports PNGs on push and uploads them as artifacts.

 ## Building With Different Qt Versions